 DEPENDENCE UPON PROPRIETARY TECHNOLOGY; UNCERTAINTY OF OBTAINING LICENSES OR DEVELOPING TECHNOLOGY.
 The Company's success will depend in part upon protecting its proprietary technology from infringement, misappropriation, duplication and discovery.
 The Company intends to rely principally on a combination of patent law, trade secrets and contract law to protect its proprietary technology in the United States and abroad.
 Inhale has filed patent applications covering certain aspects of its device, powder processing technology, and powder formulations and pulmonary route of delivery for certain molecules, and plans to file additional patent applications.
-On October 17, 1995 the PTO issued U.S. Patent No. 5,458,135 to Inhale covering the use of its device as a method for delivering powder formulations of drugs to the lung.
-There can be no assurance that any of the patents applied for by the Company will issue, or that any patents that issue will be valid and enforceable.
+Currently the Company has been issued twenty-four U.S. and foreign patents which cover certain aspects of its proprietary technology and the Company has a number of patent applications pending.
+There can be no assurance that any of the patents applied for by the Company will issue, or that any patents that issue or have issued will be valid and enforceable.
 Even if such patents are enforceable, the Company anticipates that any attempt to enforce its patents could be time consuming and costly.

 The patent positions of pharmaceutical, biotechnology and drug delivery companies, including Inhale, are uncertain and involve complex legal and factual issues.
 Additionally, the coverage claimed in a patent application can be significantly reduced before the patent is issued.
 As a consequence, the Company does not know whether any of its patent applications will result in the issuance of patents or, if any patents issue, whether they will provide significant proprietary protection or will be circumvented or invalidated.
-Since patent applications in the United States are maintained in secrecy until patents issue, and since publication of discoveries in the scientific or patent literature often lag behind actual discoveries, the Company cannot be certain that it was the first inventor of inventions covered by its pending patent applications or that it was the first to file patent applications for such inventions.
+Since patent applications in the United States are maintained in secrecy until patents issue, and since publication of discoveries in the scientific or patent literature often lag behind actual discoveries, the Company cannot be certain that it was the first inventor of inventions covered by its pending patent applications or issued U.S. patents or that it was the first to file patent applications for such inventions.
 Moreover, the Company may have to participate in interference proceedings declared by the PTO to determine priority of invention, which could result in substantial cost to the Company, even if the eventual outcome is favorable to the Company.
 An adverse outcome could subject the Company to significant liabilities to third parties, require disputed rights to be licensed from or to third parties or require the Company to cease using the technology in dispute.